Pleias/marginalia/readme.md

 * Fully customizable prompt, which is especially needed when working on non-English languages.
 The best open LLM are heavily English-focused and will tend to return translated results in English if they are not prompted in the languages of the source.
 * Support for open weights LLM by default with vllm.
 ChatGPT and other API-only solution may be integrated at some point in the future, but they are generally not meeting the requirements for running at scale.

-## Data analysis
+## Setting up marginalia

+The classification demo starts by attempting to classify rather a question from the OpenHermes dataset requires some external reference to back them up or not.
+This is a very concrete issue for Retrieval-Generated Augmentation (RAG), as an LLM can be used for a variety of tasks that do not always involve looking for references.

 marginalia works with any list of unstructured texts.
 It will generate id on the fly simply based on the index of the text, as well as return the unprocessed text as part of the json output.

-The classification demo starts by attempting to classify rather a question from the OpenHermes dataset requires some external reference to back them up or not.
-This is a very concrete issue for Retrieval-Generated Augmentation (RAG), as an LLM can be used for a variety of tasks that do not always involve looking for references.

 ```python
 import pandas as pd